-One of the primary sources for KPIs is the Benchmarking Performance Indicators for Water and Wastewater Utilities: Survey Data and Analyses Report, published by the American Water Works Association.
+One of the primary sources for KPIs is the Benchmarking Performance Indicators for Water and Wastewater Utilities: Survey Data and Analysis Report, published by the American Water Works Association.
 The American Water Works Association has been the lead entity and key source for this data in the water business producing the first survey in 2005.
-The results of the surveys are available each year with 2013 being the most recent.
+The results of the surveys are available each year with 2016 being the most recent.
 Each year, survey data is collected from more than 100 leading water and wastewater utilities across the country.
 There is no charge for participation in the survey, and participants receive a free benchmarking report.
 As such, the department will continue to participate in this survey annually going forward.
 Other benchmarking data will be incorporated into KPIs that go beyond those defined by the American Water Works Association.
-For example for safety, data from the Occupational Safety and Health Administration (OSHA) will be used.
+For example, for safety, data from the Occupational Safety and Health Administration (OSHA) will be used.

 Implementation of the various tactics began in 2014 with completion of many of the tactics.
-The Tactics and Implementation Plan has been updated for 2016.
+The Tactics and Implementation Plan has been updated for 2017- 2018.
 Progress on the Tactics and Implementation Plan will continue to be reviewed with staff on a monthly basis at staff meetings, team meetings, and in various other venues.
-Key tactics identified for 2016 are as follows:
+Key tactics identified for 2017 - 2018 are shown on the next three pages: